-It’s a fact that women are often juggling a multitude of responsibilities from work to family life.
+It’s a fact that women often find themselves juggling a multitude of responsibilities, from work to family life.
 But a busy lifestyle can make it challenging to lead a healthy lifestyle.
 What is a busy woman to do?

-Fortunately, living healthy is easier if you take it one step at a time and stick to the plan.
+Fortunately, living healthy is easier when you take it one step at a time and stick to healthy choices.

-“The key is to make sustainable changes that contribute to a healthier lifestyle over the long run,” says Amanda Jainchill, MD, a family medicine physician at Scripps Clinic Rancho San Diego.
+“The key is to make sustainable changes that contribute to a healthier lifestyle over the long run,” says Katherine “Kati” Urbina, DO, an internal medicine physician at Scripps Coastal Medical Center Hillcrest.
 “It may take a little time to adjust, but it’s worth it.
-You’ll find it easier to balance your busy life with healthy choices, and you’ll likely feel better for it."
+You’ll find it easier to balance your busy life with healthy choices, and these are ultimately what is sustainable for long-term change.”

 One of the most practical life hacks is making sure your pantry and refrigerator are stocked with healthy options.
 “Replace junk food and overly processed items with healthier choices.
 If it is out of sight, it is often out of mind,” Dr. Urbina adds.

 Choose whole grains, high protein foods, fresh fruits and vegetables.
 They can deter you from turning to unhealthy fast food when hunger strikes.

 - Energy bars with nuts and fruit or high protein bars with low carbohydrates over cookies or candy bars

 - Sliced meat from deli over packaged lunch meat with preservatives